Barcino. Pictures Roman city Barcelona - Roman walls

 Pictures of Roman walls and remains of the Roman city of Barcelona called Barcino.

 Barcino 3D from Barcelona Cultura on Vimeo.
 Barcino is the ancient Roman name for the city of Barcelona, Spain.
 It was founded by the Roman Empire in the 1st century BC and served as an important port and trading center for the Roman empire.
 Roman remains in Barcelona, such as the Temple of Augustus and the Roman walls, are well-preserved and are popular tourist attractions.
 The full Roman name for Barcelona in Roman times was Colonia Iulia Augusta Faventia Paterna Barcino.
 The Roman town of Barcelona was founded in 14 A.D.
+Map Barcelona Roman walls.

 Barcelona does not have a Roman festival, but you can find Roman festivals near Barcelona in May every year.
-Badalona organises the Roman festival Magna Celebratio and Tarragona which is 1 hour south of Barcelona also organises an annual Roman festival called Tarraco Viva
+Badalona organises the Roman festival Magna Celebratio and Tarragona which is 1 hour south of Barcelona also organises an annual Roman festival called Tarraco Viva.
+Below you can see an artists impression of Roman city of Barcino with Montjuic hill is in the background.
+Fragments of the Roman walls and Roman ruins of Barcino are still visible in modern day Barcelona.

 Artist's impression of the Roman city of Barcelona.